|

 ># echo "1" > /proc/sys/net/ipv4/ip_forward

+However, after reboot, this setting will be reset and forwarding turned off again.
 In most systems this setting can be set permanently by editing /etc/sysctl.conf, where the line to be added should be:

 net.ipv4.ip_forward=1